raphnet/gc_n64_usb/README.md

 ## About the vendor id/product id pair:

-Please dont re-use them for other projects.
+Please do not re-use them for other projects.
 Instead, please use your own.

 VID/PID conflicts, especially with some Windows version caching of HID descriptors, can lead to complicated and hard to debug problems...